Page cover image

 Daily Practice of Meditation

-Meditate every morning and every evening for 15-30 minutes.
+Meditate 20 minutes every morning and every evening.
 Use your mantra in Your First Meditation above.
 It is best to meditate before you eat.
 Try to meditate in a quiet place but if you do not have a quiet place to meditate that is okay.
 Noise is not a barrier to meditating.

 Sit quietly, close your eyes, and do nothing for a minute or so.
 Thoughts will come and that is okay.
 It is natural to have thoughts during meditation.
 After a minute or so, in the same natural way that thoughts come, and without moving your tongue or lips, quietly inside start saying your mantra.
 Slowly repeat your mantra until you are done meditating.
 When thoughts come, gently return to saying your mantra.
 When you finish meditating, lay down and rest for 4-5 minutes.